How much do lawyers earn?

 How much are trainee lawyers paid?

 In reality, trainee lawyer salaries vary across the UK and your location is one of the biggest factors affecting what you'll earn.

 However, it's the USA-based firms (usually found in London) that pay the most impressive wages.
-For example, Kirkland & Ellis and White & Case pay first-year trainee solicitors £52,000.
+For example, White & Case pay first-year trainee solicitors £52,000.
 This figure rises to £57,000 in the second year.
 Kirkland and Ellis and Shearman and Sterling pay their first year trainees £50,000, rising to £55,000 in the second year.